![]() |

-In this practical example, that actually solves something using MoFEM, we will solve a simple Poisson's equation in 2D with homogeneous boundary condition (zero boundary values).
+In this tutorial we will solve a simple Poisson's equation with homogeneous (uniform in space) boundary condition using MoFEM.
 The physical example of this equation is that you have a membrane that is fixed at its boundary and it experiences a uniformly distributed force on its surface, then you are asked to estimate the displacement of the membrane.
 The strong form of the problem as follows

 \[ \begin{align} -\nabla \cdot \nabla u(\mathbf{x}) &= f \quad {\rm in} \quad { \Omega}, \\ { u}(\mathbf{x}) &= 0 \quad {\rm on} \quad \partial { \Omega}, \end{align} \]

 where \( { \Omega} \) denotes the domain occupied by the body and \( \partial { \Omega} \) is the boundary of the domain.
-Additionally, \( f \) is the source function and \( {\bf x} \) is the position in \( {x-y} \) space of a point in the domain.
+Additionally, \( f \) is the source function and \( {\bf x} \) is the position in 2D or 3D space of a point in the domain.

-For a Poisson problem, on rectangle domains, homogenous boundary conditions and source function \( f \), the analytical solution can be found.
+Let consdier a Poisson problem on a rectangle domain with homogenous boundary conditions and source function \( f \), the analytical solution can be found.
 However, as the first practice with MoFEM, we are solving it numerically using a finite element approach.
 This is done by subdividing the domain into multiple elements, building piece-wise approximations, and solving a discrete problem.

-As you may have already learned from the basic finite element method, in order to approximate the field \( u \) of the problem equation, we need to derive the weak form.
+As you may have already learned from the basic finite element method, in order to approximate a field \( u \) of the problem equation.
+We need to derive the weak form it.
 The procedure to achieve it is as follows

 \[ \begin{equation} -\int_\Omega \delta u(\nabla \cdot \nabla u ) ~d\Omega= \int_\Omega \delta u f ~d\Omega. \end{equation} \]